ZenGo-X/signature-simulation/eip/eip.md

    }
 ```

+**Every compliant contract MUST implement this function.**

+Using this function, wallets can submit the proposed off-chain signature to the contract and present the results to the user, allowing them to enjoy an “on-chain simulation equivalent” experience to their off-chain message.

+This function will have a well known name and signature, such that there is no need for updates in the EIP-712 structure.

 (Some suggested alternatives for the function name, such as "explainSignedMessage".
 We want to get the community feedback on the proper name)
 ### Function's inputs